VAFW100 Fine Woodworking Fundamentals

 -

-- Course learning goals are assessed with group critiques of all projects, based on successful design, execution, and completion of assigned woodworking projects.
+- Works are assessed through critiques, based on the successful conceptualization, design, execution, and completion of specific assignments.

 -